 Sometimes while traveling, you’ll be in an environment without access to clean water and shower facilities.
 If you’re planning to travel to such a destination, you can still maintain your body hygiene with no-rinse body wash.
 It’s the perfect solution for trekkers and campers who don’t have access to clean water.
 These products utilize water-based odor neutralizer that doesn’t require rinsing and is a great quick wash option.

 How to clean your clothes on the road

 When traveling, you need to be strategic about what kind of clothes you will pack and how will you clean and iron them.
 In order to do this, you first need to make a very specific plan of the places you will visit and the terrain you will explore.
 Are you planning to move a lot and spend a lot of time in the outdoors?
-Pack some light-weight, wrinkle-free clothes that dry quickly.
+Pack light with some light-weight, wrinkle-free clothes that dry quickly.
 If you want to keep your clothes clean while exploring the outdoors, consider buying a pocket-size portable laundry bag that will help you keep your clothes clean.
 If you don’t have an iron but want to keep your clothes tidy, get a wrinkle releaser; a liquid product that helps straighten your crumbled clothes and stretch it out.
 Finally, if you’re planning to spend a lot of time in the outdoors, don’t forget to bring a waterproof jacket.

 Cleaning the place you stay in